 What types of patients do you see online?

 We see adults, adolescents, couples, and families of all ages for a variety of therapy services.
 We require that most of our overseas patients be Americans who are affiliated with an embassy, but we will see other English speakers who are comfortable conducting mental health appointments in this language.
-Due to our professional licenses, we can also see persons residing in our home districts of D.C., Georgia, and Virginia.
+Due to our professional licenses, we can also see persons residing in our home districts of D.C., Georgia, South Carolina, North Carolina and Virginia.

 We take privacy very seriously at Therapy Solutions, so we want to make sure that we ensure transparency with all of our site visitors and clients.
 Please know that we will never knowingly sell your personal data, or use it for any purpose other than to facilitate service provision.
 Common examples of uses of personal data in a mental health setting are record keeping, communication with insurance companies, providing information to prospective clients, or to coordinate care with other services providers.